top of page

 3. Therapy Options

-• Cognitive Behavioral Therapy (CBT): Helps identify and change negative thought patterns
+• Cognitive Behavioral Therapy (CBT): This helps identify and change negative thought patterns.

 4. Medication